Navigation

 Share this:

-Crested Butte, the San Juans and other mountain destinations are famed for their fields of wildflowers, but you don’t have to travel far for the same effect.
-This wildflower guide spotlights several nearby hikes with views of alpine lakes, snowy summits, towering red rock formations and vibrant blooms — some of which are currently at their peak, and others that are still to come.
+Crested Butte, the San Juans and other mountain destinations are famed for their fields of wildflowers, but you don’t have to travel far to get the same effect closer to home.
+This guide spotlights several hikes relatively close to Denver with views of alpine lakes, snowy summits, towering red rock formations and vibrant blooms — some of which are currently at their peak, and others that are still to come.

-Here are ten must-see wildflower hikes near Denver, with options for every ability level:
+Here are ten must-see wildflower hikes near Denver, with options for every ability level, as well as five more hikes that take you further afield in Colorado:

 click to enlarge A dog pictured on a wildflower trail backdropped by mountains